GoodRyan/FinalProject/README.md

 ============

-Required - Output GPS data to terminal
+Required - Output GPS stream to terminal.

-B - Interface remote control car with FPGA to allow car movement
+B - Parse GPS data into something usable by the vehicle and output data.

-A - Car moves after being given data provided by GPS
+A - Vehicle moves after being given data provided by GPS.

 18 April - Researched various GPS devices and picked one to order.